Massachusetts Institute of Technology: Academics

 MIT is a large, highly residential, research university with a majority of enrollments in graduate and professional programs.
 The university has been accredited by the New England Association of Schools and Colleges since 1929.
 MIT operates on a 4–1–4 academic calendar with the fall semester beginning after Labor Day and ending in mid-December, a 4-week "Independent Activities Period" in the month of January, and the spring semester commencing in early February and ceasing in late May.

 MIT students refer to both their majors and classes using numbers or acronyms alone.
 Departments and their corresponding majors are numbered in the approximate order of their foundation; for example, Civil and Environmental Engineering is Course 1, while Linguistics and Philosophy is Course 24.
 Students majoring in Electrical Engineering and Computer Science (EECS), the most popular department, collectively identify themselves as "Course 6".
+The most popular major, Computer Science and Engineering, is known as "Course 6-3".
 MIT students use a combination of the department's course number and the number assigned to the class to identify their subjects; for instance, the introductory calculus-based classical mechanics course is simply "8.01" (pronounced eight-oh-one) at MIT.
 (Note: Course numbers are sometimes presented in Roman numerals, e.g. "Course XVIII" for mathematics.
 At least one MIT style guide now discourages this usage.
 Also, some Course numbers have been re-assigned over time, so that the subject area of a degree may depend on the year it was awarded.)